Zac0088/Rental-Property-Project/README.md

   - Functioning storage button - to clear data from local storage
   - Search for properties "Around Me" function
   - Google street view
-  - Add more listings to the page as the user scrolls down the page
+  - Add more listings to the page as the user scrolls down the page with the use of Bulma Carousel Hero

  ## Referencing